AleksaMCode/AMx64/README.md

 ```asm
 mov ax, 1 ; moves value of 1 into register ax
 ```
-<p align="justify">moves value of 1 into register ax.
+<p align="justify">moves a value of 1 into register ax.
 Instead of using an operand from memory, the value of the operand is held within the instruction itself.</p>

 #### Direct Memory Addressing
 <p align="justify">Direct memory mode addressing means that the operand is a location in memory (accessed via an address).
 This is also referred to as indirection or dereferencing.</p>